-- The node $x_i$ is connected to its k most related nodes that are rated.
-We call these nodes $x_i$ 's rated neighbors.
-Connecting $x_i$ to those nodes serves to impose that the function f rates $x_i$ and its rated neighbors alike.
-Let $x_j$ denote one of $x_i$ 's rated neighbors.
-The weight of the edge between $x_i$ and $x_j$ is $a \cdot w{ij}$ .
-The coefficient a is the weighting factor for rated neighbors, and $w{ij}$ is determined as per formula (1) or (2) (depending on whether the relation between $x_i$ and $x_j$ is performing or judging relation).
-For example, in Fig. 3(b), $A \rightarrow B$ is connected to $A \rightarrow D$ and to $C \rightarrow B$ and the corresponding weights are 0.5 and 1, respectively. - The node $x_i$ is also connected to the k' most related nodes that are unrated (e.g., in Fig. 3(b), $A \rightarrow B$ is connected to $A \rightarrow C$ ).
-We call these nodes $x_i$ 's unrated neighbors.
-Connecting $x_i$ to those nodes serves to impose that the function f rates $x_i$ and its unrated neighbors alike.
-Let $x_h$ denote one of those unrated nodes.
-The weight of the edge between $x_h$ and $x_i$ is $b \cdot w{hi}$ .
-The coefficient b is the weighting factor for unrated neighbors, and $w{hi}$ is determined as per formula (1) or (2). - Each rated node $x_j$ is connected to an "observed node" (dark circles in both reference figures) whose value is the rating $y_j$ .
-The observed node is a 'dongle' because it connects only $x_j$ .
-The edge weight is a large number M. Setting M to a large number serves to pull $f(x_j)$ towards the true rating $y_j$ (in particular, if $M \to \infty$ then $f(x_j) = y_j$ ).
+- The node x_i is connected to its k most related nodes that are rated.
+We call these nodes x_i's rated neighbors.
+Connecting x_i to those nodes serves to impose that the function f rates x_i and its rated neighbors with similar ratings.
+Let x_j denote one of x_i's rated neighbors.
+The weight of the edge between x_i and x_j is a · w{ij}.
+The coefficient a is the weighting factor for rated neighbors, and w{ij} is determined as per formula (1) or (2) (depending on whether the relation between x_i and x_j is performing or judging relation).
+For example, in Fig. 3(b), A → B is connected to A → D and to C → B and the corresponding weights are 0.5 and 1, respectively. - The node x_i is also connected to the k' most related nodes that are unrated (e.g., in Fig. 3(b), $A \to B$ is connected to $A \to C$).
+We call these nodes x_i 's unrated neighbors.
+Connecting x_i to those nodes serves to impose that the function f rates x_i and its unrated neighbors with similar ratings.
+Let x_h denote one of those unrated nodes.
+The weight of the edge between x_h and x_i is $b \cdot w{hi}$.
+The coefficient b is the weighting factor for unrated neighbors, and w{hi} is determined as per formula (1) or (2). - Each rated node x_j is connected to an "observed node" (dark circles in both reference figures) whose value is the rating y_j .
+The observed node is a 'dongle' because it connects only x_j .
+The edge weight is a large number M. Setting M to a large number serves to pull $f(x_j)$ towards the true rating y_j (in particular, if $M \to \infty$ then $f(x_j) = y_j$).
 That corresponds to the first condition for choosing an effective function f (Section 2.3): making the function consistent with existing ratings.

 The coefficients in a relationship graph are thus M, a, b, k, and k'.
-M is set to an arbitrary large number (10).
-The remaining coefficients will be set by cross validation (Section 4.1).
+M is set to an arbitrary large number (106).